OMatics/Simp-O-Matic/HELP.md

 **KEY:**
-How to read this help page (the notation it uses):
+How to read the help pages (the notation it uses):

 `  !  ` — is the standard command prefix.
 `[...]` — specifies an option/argument to the command (required).